This page servers as a starting point for self-assessing common problems that you might encounter.

 Consider using a Dynamic DNS (DDNS) provider like the swizzin-available Duck DNS for your home IP to gain a free domain that can be used for something such as letsencrypt.

 We generally advise against this scenario as you lose the opportunity to learn from the mistakes that happened somewhere along the line.
-This knowledge can help you save time and restore the functionality of the system in case it goes ver awry.
+This experience can help you save time in the future and restore the functionality of the system in case it goes very awry on your own.
 Please attempt the steps above first before nuking the system.
 We will happily guide you through the process on Discord if you're up for it.